Straight to the Point

 Traeger’s other portable model is the Ranger, which looks more like a big box than a conventional grill, but still offers digital controls and a keep-warm function.
 At first glance, the Ranger looks like a great pick for tailgating or camping, but we have to be honest: our testers didn’t love this model.

-Due to the grill’s small size, it heats up quickly and retains heat well, but testers didn’t notice any smoke (or char) flavor during the steak searing test.
-The Ranger did come through with flavorful chicken wings during the smoke test, which left some testers saying they would recommend this as a portable grill, but don’t expect it to produce the best meal of your life.
+Due to the grill’s small size, it heats up quickly and retains heat well, but we didn’t notice any smoke (or char) flavor during the steak searing test.
+The Ranger did come through with flavorful chicken wings during the smoke test, though.

 Best For: The Ranger is better suited for camping, tailgating, or small-batch grilling with moderate expectations.